Mesisos/HardbackServer/README.md

 ### Request
 ```
 {
+  // Game type id to filter on (optional)
+  "typeId: integer
   // How many games to return sorted by least recent first
   "limit": integer (default 20, min 1, max 100)
   // How many games to skip (for pagination)